Find all key Christmas shutdown 2024 information and guidance

 Sefton is represented by three MPs in total; one for Southport, one Sefton Central and one for Bootle respectively.

-At the July 4th 2024 General Election voters will be given a choice of several candidates in each constituency.
+At the July 4th 2024 General Election voters were given a choice of several candidates in each constituency.

-The candidate that receives most votes becomes their MP.
+The candidate that received most votes became their MP.

 This person will represent their constituency in the House of Commons for up to five years.